gwincr11/Communicating-through-code/book/proposal/sample chapter2.md

 Our warranty process has been flagged for replacement because it is built in a legacy system that we believe is leading to tracking issues and slowing down communications.
 We have been implementing a new customer support portal in sales and management wants to tie the two systems together for a variety of reasons.
 The top down pressure is revolving around tracking costs in warranty, but warranty is expressing concerns about customer interactions and fearing a changing process.

 Our interview could go in a number of directions based on what we know.
+For example we could focus on:
+	- Tracking issue that management is prioritizing.
+	- The speed of communications for warranties.
+	- The sales/warranty overlap.
+	- The common warranty lifecycle.

+Often times hierarchies lead to this kind of approach.
+We are focusing solely on x problem.
+This sort of approach assumes that we are certain of the issue itself.
+It also assumes we are comfortable enough with the domain to not spend time exploring the warranty domain at all and instead focus on a single problem in the domain.
+In our scenario the original warranty system was implemented over 10 years ago, none of the knowledge accumulated during that implementation is relevant or available any more as the implementation tooling is changing and the work itself is ready to be re-examined because the new development team is in no way familiar with the tools, processes and language of the warranty dept or processes between departments.

-It would be easy to focus on what management wants out of the transition as hierarchies lead to this kind of approach.
-In our case we choose to seek the topic which is the most domain centric.
-What does that mean?
-Glad you asked, we want to get at the most common workflows, entities, processes in the central workflows.
-In our case what is the common lifecycle of a warranty.
+As is often the case we need to choose to seek the topic which is the most domain centric.
+We want to get at the most common workflows, entities, processes in the central workflows.
+The team needs to understand what is the common lifecycle of a warranty.
 This will ensure our solution first focuses on the primary work that needs to be completed, primary domain.
 We want to avoid getting into the weeds of how are cost being tracked at this point, although it is a motivating force in the org, once we have a solid core domain modeled we can move to cost tracking as a separate subdomain and explore that problem independently.
 It maybe a driver for why we are making the switch, but the important thing to tackle first is the core domain.

+Once we have a well defined knowledge of the environment, functioning ubiquitous language among different stakeholders and suitable basic implementation of the warranty system we can narrow down our areas of interviewing to more specific features, such as the tracking needs.
+Prior to defining these context boundaries and ubiquitous language you increase the risk of speaking different languages and increasing code friction by encoding these mis-understandings into you implementation.

 # Determining who to interview

 Different domain experts will work with our system in different ways and have differing needs of the system.
 If we refer to our bounded contexts we can gain some insight into different entities that may need to access this system, we can also do a separate stakeholder mapping exercise just for this project, it may show new bounded contexts to account for.

-We want to ensure we interview a few people from each context to get some different perspectives, when possible these people should have very different backgrounds.
+We should interview a few people from each context to get some different perspectives, when possible these people should have very different backgrounds.
 For our warranty system we have identified the following domain experts to discuss this system with:

 - The warranty dept.
 - Inventory and purchasing.